-This BLOG On FHA Work History Guidelines And Job Gaps Was UPDATED On May 9th, 2018
+This BLOG On FHA Work History Guidelines And Job Gaps Was UPDATED And PUBLISHED On July 16th, 2020

 The Federal Housing Administration was established in 1934 to promote home ownership by making home financing affordable to working Americans with very little money down and lenient mortgage lending guidelines.

 - The Federal Housing Administration, referred to FHA, is not a mortgage lender nor investor

 - It is a government entity that insures FHA loans made by private FHA approved mortgage lenders in the event of default where the property forecloses

 - FHA will insure the loss, or part of the loss, to the mortgage lender that has originated and funded the mortgage loan